 The BOT’s February 2016 Monthly Economic Review shows that mineral exports accounted for USD 1.4bn of the total value of Tanzania’s exports in 2014 (i.e. 27%), with gold representing more than 90% of the country’s mineral exports.

 According to the Tanzania Chamber of Minerals and Energy, gold production in Tanzania stands at 40 tons per year which makes it the 4th largest gold producer in Africa after South Africa, Ghana, and Mali.

 While Tanzania’s gold production increased by more than 700% over the past 25 years, from 5 to 40–50 tons per year, South Africa’s production of gold decreased from over 500 tons in 1990 to 140 tons in 2015, as reported by the US Geological Survey’s website.

-The National Bureau of Statistics of Tanzania (NBS) indicates that the Annual Headline Inflation Rate for September 2018 has slightly increased to 3.4% from 3.3% recorded in…
+The National Bureau of Statistics of Tanzania (NBS) indicates that the Annual Headline Inflation Rate for January 2019 has decreased to 3.0% from 3.3% recorded in December 2018.

-The National Bureau of Statistics of Tanzania (NBS) indicates that the Annual Headline Inflation Rate for August 2018 has stagnated at 3.3% as it was recorded…
+The National Bureau of Statistics of Tanzania (NBS) indicates that the Annual Headline Inflation Rate for December 2018 has slightly increased to 3.3% from 3.0% recorded…

-The National Bureau of Statistics of Tanzania (NBS) indicates that the Annual Headline Inflation Rate for July 2018 has decreased to 3.2% from 3.4% recorded in…
+The National Bureau of Statistics of Tanzania (NBS) indicates that the Annual Headline Inflation Rate for November 2018 has slightly decreased to 3.0% from 3.2% recorded…